rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 ## Conversations

+So far, this post has tried to upset people on both sides equally.
+This section will be biased towards theorists, it is hard for me to present the pragmatist's viewpoint this way.

 Perhaps not surprisingly, theorists are not all equally disappointed about logical software defects.
 Explaining this diversity is a price I have to pay for bundling all theorists together.